bodhiproject/bodhi-electron/README.md

 # Package For Release
 We are currently using Electron to package our apps into native format depending on OS.

-1. `npm install` to make sure you have all the required node modules
+1. `npm install` to install node modules

+2. `npm run yarn` to install yarn modules

-2. Run the build script for the appropriate OS.
+3. Run the build script for the appropriate OS.
 This is currently set to `~/bodhi-electron/`.

     npm run build:mac
     npm run build:win64